 Tell Your State Legislators: Farms Shouldn't Be Toxic Sewage Sludge Dumps!

-In a classic kick-the-can-down-the-road move, on January 14, 2025, the Biden Administration's Environmental Protection Agency finally admitted forever chemicalsare contaminating U.S. farmland because of the EPA's own long-standing policy of promoting toxic sewage sludge "fertilizer" as the way to dispose of waste from water-treatment plants.
+In a classic kick-the-can-down-the-road move, right before leaving office, the Biden Administration's Environmental Protection Agency finally admitted forever chemicalsare contaminating U.S. farmland because of the EPA's own long-standing policy of promoting toxic sewage sludge "fertilizer" as the way to dispose of waste from water-treatment plants.
+The outgoing Biden Adminstration EPA marshalled the facts on why toxic sewage sludge shouldn't be dumped on farmland, but the Trump Administration's EPA is unlikely to take the logical next step and implement a ban.

 Per- and polyfluoroalkyl substances (PFAS) are a class of highly toxic man-made fluorinated chemicals used in a variety of products, including waterproof fabric, stain-resistant carpets, nonstick pans, flame retardant furniture, take-out containers, cosmetics and firefighting foam.
 PFAS kills.
 There is scientific evidence that it causes cancer, kidney disease, birth defects, and liver damage, and batters the immune system.